akshayvinodd/Layoff-Data-Analysis/README.md

-# layoffs-report
+# Layoffs-Report
-visual report on global layoffs
+Report On Global Layoffs